Cerucal, tablets 10 mg 50 pcs

 Treatment

-If extrapyramidal symptoms develop due to overdose or other cause, treatment is symptomatic only (benzodiazepines in children and/or anticholinergic antiparkinsonian drugs in adults).
+In the event of the development of extrapyramidal symptoms caused by overdose or for another reason, treatment is exclusively symptomatic (benzodiazepines in children and/or anticholinergic antiparkinsonian drugs in adults).

-Symptomatic treatment and continuous monitoring of cardiac and respiratory function is required depending on the clinical condition of the patient.
+Symptomatic treatment and constant monitoring of cardiac and respiratory functions are required depending on the clinical condition of the patient.

 There is no specific antidote.